-- The Assuring Transformation data from NHS Digital is the most accurate and up to date account of people with a learning disability and autism in institutions.
+- The Assuring Transformation data from NHS Digital in this PDF is the most accurate and up to date account of people with a learning disability and autism in institutions.
 It is a record of how many are in an institution, how long they have been in for, when their care and treatment is checked and what kind of unit they are in.

 - Figures for restrictive practices quoted from NHS Digital MHSDS Data: March 2019, published June 2019.